 Urologic Trauma Fellowship

-The fellowship program in Urologic Trauma, Reconstruction, and Prosthetics in UT Southwestern’s Department of Urology, founded in 2008, is a one-year clinical program designed for post-residency subspecialty training and is intended to prepare fellows for a career in academic urology.
-This program has been verified by the Society of Genitourinary Reconstructive Surgeons verified fellowship program worldwide and offers only two slots per year.
+The fellowship program in Urologic Trauma, Reconstruction, and Prosthetics in UT Southwestern’s Department of Urology was founded in 2008.
+This is a one-year clinical program designed for post-residency subspecialty training and is intended to prepare fellows for a career in academic urology.
+This program has been verified by the Society of Genitourinary Reconstructive Surgeons since its inception and offers two slots per year.

-Clinical training encompasses all aspects of male genitourinary reconstruction, including urethral reconstruction, Peyronie’s disease, male incontinence and erectile dysfunction, ureteral reconstruction, and repair of complex genital deformities.
+Clinical training encompasses all aspects of male genitourinary reconstruction, including urethral reconstruction, Peyronie’s disease, male incontinence and erectile dysfunction, ureteral reconstruction, robotics, urinary diversion, and repair of complex genital deformities, including buried penis.

 Many cases involve a multidisciplinary care team with urologic oncologists and colorectal, plastic, and burn surgeons.
 The prosthetic cases focus on erectile dysfunction and incontinence associated with prostate cancer survivorship.

-Ample clinical research opportunities are available, which typically result in numerous publications per year and numerous presentations at local, regional, and national meetings.
+Ample clinical research opportunities are available, typically resulting in numerous publications per year and numerous presentations at local, regional, and national meetings.
 Time commitment during the fellowship is approximately 80 percent clinical and 20 percent research.

 Clinical Case Load